-Keeping indoor plants with a cat in the same house is not always easy.
-Some cats eat the plants down to the soil, whereas others nibble on the leaves excessively, making a mess of your intended beautiful indoor garden.
+Keeping indoor plants with a cat (or in our case, cats) in the same house is not always easy.
+Some cats eat the plants down to the soil, whereas others nibble on the leaves excessively making a mess of your intended beautiful indoor garden.

 Why cats eat plants

 But why do cats eat plants?
 Unfortunately, scientists are unable to provide an exact answer, and cats are even less likely to explain themselves to us.
 But here is what we know.

 Cats usually vomit after eating grass.
 This would suggest that they might be deliberately purging their system.
 Plants also provide fiber, which aids digestion and the passing of hair balls, and they might provide certain vitamins and minerals.
 Some people say that a cat eating grass is a sign of forthcoming rain, though this isn’t backed by science.
 The most plausible answer is that cats simply enjoy the activity.
 Why else would they be doing it?